-The precise definition of "conventional" streams (IO signature) is in terms of "lazy functional" streams (STREAM\IO).
-The functor IO is provided:
+The precise definition of "conventional" streams (IMPERATIVE_IO signature) is in terms of "lazy functional" streams (STREAM_IO).
+The functor ImperativeIO is provided:

 '''

-functor IO(structure S : STREAM_IO) : IO = ...
+functor ImperativeIO(structure S : STREAM_IO) : IMPERATIVE\IO = ...

 '''

-The structures BinIO and TextIO are (presumably) built using separate applications of this functor (though TextIO is then enhanced with stdIn, etc.), but users may apply the StreamIO and IO functors to make streams data types other than char and byte.
+The structures BinIO and TextIO are (presumably) built using separate applications of this functor (though TextIO is then enhanced with stdIn, etc.), but users may apply the StreamIO and ImperativeIO functors to make streams data types other than char and byte.

-The semantics of IO are simple enough that it is sufficient to give a reference implementation.
+The semantics of ImperativeIO are simple enough that it is sufficient to give a reference implementation, without much explanation.